MSt in Mindfulness Based Cognitive Therapy

 A maximum of 500 words

-Your statement of purpose should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you and/or you intend to specialise in.
-You are also required to include a summary of some of the most important discoveries you have made through your own personal meditation practice, including challenges.
+Your statement of purpose should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education in mindfulness and related professional fields, and the specific areas that interest you and/or you intend to specialise in, for example in what contexts you would like to introduce and teach MBCT.
+You are also required to include a summary of some of the most important discoveries you have made through your own personal meditation practice, including challenges and how you have worked with them.

 If possible, please ensure that the word count is clearly displayed on the document.

-This will be assessed for your motivation for applying to this particular programme of study and how you plan to make use of the material learnt in the programme.
+This will be assessed for your motivation for applying to this programme of study; your relevant background of experience, education and training; how you plan to make use of the material learnt in the programme, and your ability to write in English.

 Written work